Earwax Buildup & Blockage

-We say that earwax is impacted when it has built up in the ear canal to such a point that there may be signs that something is not quite right.
-It is important to note that, for most people, ears might never need cleaning—they are designed to clean themselves.
+We say that earwax is impacted when it has built up in the ear canal to such a point that there may be signs that something isn’t quite right.
+It’s important to note that most people might never need to clean their ears.
+Ears are designed to clean themselves.
 Earwax buildup and blockage often happens when people use items like cotton swabs or bobby pins to try to clean their ears.
 This only pushes the earwax farther into the ears and can also cause injury to the ear.

-If left untreated, excessive earwax may cause symptoms of earwax impaction to become worse.
-These symptoms might include hearing loss, ear irritation, etc. A build-up of earwax might also make it difficult to see into the ear, which may result in potential problems going undiagnosed.
+If left untreated, excessive earwax may cause symptoms of earwax blockage to become worse.
+These symptoms might include hearing loss, ear irritation, etc. A buildup of earwax might also make it difficult to see into the ear, which may result in potential problems going undiagnosed.

 Symptoms and Causes